 1. Potential Buyers

-This is done making a clear line of communication available to anyone that needs more information about the product.
-In short, you need to show them you’re here to answer any concerns about your product easily, and honestly.
+This is done by creating a clear communication line available to anyone needing more information about the product.
+In short, you need to show them you’re here to answer any concerns about your product easily and honestly.

 2. Fresh Buyers

 It comes down to the same concept as first impressions in person.
-In fact, a good practice is to advise your team to assume all clients are fresh buyers.
+A good practice is to advise your team to assume all clients are fresh buyers.
 This gives your team a sense of priority and delicacy when treating every customer.

 3. Deal Hunters

-However, this doesn’t make supporting them of lesser importance.
-Deal hunters are actually a great pool for new market segments.
-If they are treated well, they can come back even when you’re off sale, or at least next time you do have a sale.
+However, this doesn’t make supporting them any less important.
+Deal hunters are a great pool for new market segments.
+If they are treated well, they can return later, at least next time you have a sale.